This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #WholeBlends #CollectiveBias

 - ballpoint needle

-Step 1: Wash, dry, and cut your fabric.
+Step 1: First wash, dry, and cut your fabric.

-Step 2: Fold your fabric strips in half lengthwise with the right sides of the fabric facing each other.
+Step 2: Then fold your fabric strips in half lengthwise with the right sides of the fabric facing each other.

 Step 3: Pin and sew along the edge.
 Sew 1/4 inch from the edge.